ender01/Android-application-security/Android application security checklist.md

 ### AR-006 Check exported BroadcastReceiver
 #### Overview
 Broadcast receivers are registered for specific events to occur.
-The android:exported element:
+The `android:exported` element:
 Whether or not the broadcast receiver can receive messages from sources outside its application — "true" if it can, and "false" if not.
 If "false", the only messages the broadcast receiver can receive are those sent by components of the same application or applications with the same user ID.
 The default value depends on whether the broadcast receiver contains intent filters.
 The absence of any filters means that it can be invoked only by Intent objects that specify its exact class name.
 So in this case, the default value is "false".
 On the other hand, the presence of at least one filter implies that the broadcast receiver is intended to receive intents broadcast by the system or other applications, so the default value is "true".

 The permission element can also be used to limit the external entities that can send it messages.
 #### Code review
-Check the **receiver** elements in AndroidManifest.xml.
+Check the `receiver` elements in AndroidManifest.xml.
 #### Manual assessment
 Use tools to check the providers.
-For example, use drozer command:
+For example, use *Drozer* command:
 `run app.broadcast.info -a PACKAGE_NAME -i`
 #### Excepted result
-The recevier is not exported if it is not necessary.
+The receiver is not exported if it is not necessary.
 If it is exported, proper permission should be defined to restrict the access.

 ---
 ## Configuration